THE MEMORIAL GARDEN

 The Memorial Garden is the final resting place for the ashes of a number of parishioners and their families.
 Located on the far western portion of the church grounds, the garden is a place for quiet reflection and prayer.

 Christians have always tended with respect the mortal remains of those who have died, while at the same time affirming that our hope is not in our mortal bodies but in the eternal God who gives at death a new, glorioous body appropriate to the eternal realm.
 Thus, life in Christ is not quenched by death but freed for its consummation and perfection in God.

-Through the material and physical we believe good crimes to us, the supreme expression of which is the Incarnation.
+We believe that Good comes to us through the material and physical.
+The supreme expression of this is God becoming human in the Incarnation.
 We believe in having a physical place to come for spiritual refreshment, a place where ashes, the cremated remains of God's mortal children, are laid to rest.
 Our Memorial Garden provides a place of solitude in a natural setting that is especially appropriate and comforting to those who mourn and remember.

 Just such a sacred space was created at St John on the Mountain for the interment of ashes of our parishioners and their families.

-The beautifully landscaped garden lies just behind the?
-Church run a natural, wooded setting, providing a peaceful place for committal services and a quiet place to visit.
+The beautifully landscaped garden provides a peaceful place for committal services and a quiet place to visit.
 The cremated remains are interred into the soil of the Garden, where they lie in perpetuity as an integral part of this tranquil place.